 I’ve mentioned many symptoms above, but let’s dive into what they really mean.

 - Delusions.
 A delusion is something you believe that isn’t true.
 You may believe that someone is out to get you (paranoid) or that you’re actually someone famous (grandiose).
 You may not believe it in full—just have it as an intrusive thought you can’t get rid of—or you may believe it entirely.
 I tend to have these episodically—usually triggered by a change I’m not expecting, like an object not being where I expect it to be, or vice versa—and generally be paranoid.
+Some delusions or categories have their own names, like grandiose or paranoid delusions, or Cotard’s delusion.

 - Disorganized speech and behaviors.
 As mentioned, disorganized speech—word salad/gibberish that may sound coherent to the speaker, but not the listener (sometimes coming from disorganized thoughts) or going nonverbal—and disorganized behaviors (freezing, fidgeting, staring, flat affect/monotone, mirroring/parroting) can occur as part of psychosis.
 I experience these at times, especially when I get too tired.
 A lot of these also cross over with autism for me.

 - Negative symptoms.
 Negative symptoms are a lack of usual functions.
 This can mean executive dysfunction—struggling with normal self care, jobs, study, and activities.
 This can also mean flat affect and social withdrawal.
-This can also mean a lack of ability to feel joy or interested in something.
+This can also mean a lack of the ability to feel joy or feel interested in something.
 I also experience these, up and down.

 So, if someone is experiencing psychosis—what now?

 - Medication/antipsychotics.
 The front line treatment for psychosis is medication.
 You cannot truly treat psychosis with counseling or therapy alone.
 Medications designed to treat psychosis are called antipsychotics and come in many forms.
 With a psychiatrist’s supervision, you might try several before you find the med(s) and dosage(s) that work best for you, keeping an eye out for side effects.
 I take my antipsychotic med as a pill at night (it also helps with sleep).
 Other meds might be useful, and antipsychotics can also treat nonpsychotic disorders.
+I was on some antipsychotics before I experienced psychosis, for anxiety and sleep.

 - Therapy.
 Therapy can still be useful to help cope with psychotic symptoms and any other issues or disorders.
 For meds and especially for therapy, the key is to get the right one.
 Get the right medication (or combo), and the right therapist.
 Not every therapist is someone qualified to treat schizophrenia, someone you’ll get along with, or even very good at all—some can actively make things worse.
 I’ve seen many.
-Make sure you find someone qualified who you like and you think really helps you.
+Make sure you find someone qualified, who you like and you think really helps you.
 It’s not necessary, but it can be very valuable.
 I was in and out of therapy from 2012 to 2020.
 I’ve been out since, but have considered going back if I could, well, find the right therapist.

 - Psychosocial approach.
 This is a therapy like approach that focuses on functioning in the world with psychosis, including family education and counseling, social skills training, occupational therapy, help with accommodations at school or work, and being as independent as possible (transportation, housing, etc.)